 - In the pilot episode, Tommy Merlyn makes an offhand remark about how long it's been since his best friend got laid.
 "By my rough estimate...
 1,839 days", the implication being that Tommy counted the days since Oliver Queen was Lost at Sea.

 - When Oliver goes on a date with Felicity Smoak, he's able to recall the color of the pen tip she was chewing on when he first laid eyes on her.

 - "Crazy Love" by Mindy Gledhill is about the impulse to learn all these things about the object of your affection.

-- Ty Herndon's "What Mattered Most" is about a guy who was so focused on the details about his ex that he didn't pay enough attention to her as a person.
+- Ty Herndon's "What Mattered Most" is a subversion, about a guy who was so focused on the details about his ex that he didn't pay enough attention to her as a person and she left him.